 Grooming and attire worn by individuals connected with the School of Nursing should reflect an image of respect and professionalism in an academic and hospital setting.
 Dress that is appropriate, modest and in good taste is expected on all Conemaugh Memorial Medical Center Campus areas.
 Students are to be properly groomed and hair clean.
-Every impression made on patients and the public is significant, regardless of department, location or assignment.
+Every impression made on patients and the public is significant, regardless of department, location, or assignment.

-The student photo ID badge must be worn at all times on upper chest.
+The student photo ID badge must be always worn on upper chest.
 Lack of a hospital photo ID badge requires a badge to be immediately purchased from the security department for a fee.
-If a student needs to be sent off of clinical to obtain a new ID badge then it will be documented as absent for the clinical or theory time and an alternate assignment could be required.